-It is nearly omnipresent in every facet of our life.
+Stress is nearly omnipresent in every facet of our life.
 It weighs us down whenever we have a test, finish an assignment, get our results, or give an important presentation.
 It can result in sleeplessness and even panic attacks.
 Stress is, unfortunately, a force that will pervade our last few years of high school, especially given all that we have at stake.
 Even though many of your peers may deny it, there's absolutely no alternative route or easier path to scoring well on your exams other than working hard studying smartly.
 People often elevate themselves by claiming they didn’t put in the effort and hard work to study.
 Don't let this fool you: There's always work involved.

 Putting in your best efforts will serve you well and is always rewarding at the end of the day.
 Not all of us are born prodigies with eidetic memories; most of us need to burn the midnight oil, take extra classes, or practice examination questions to tackle tests effectively.
 Consequently, the following study tips I’ve picked up over the years have helped me in easing my nerves before a big test, and they can help you tackle literally all manners of high school reckonings.

 If you wish to do all your reading and studying systematically, you would effectually have to start well before the day of the test or deadline.
 In this way, you ensure that you allocate enough time for each topic and sub-topic that you would potentially need to cover.
 You may even go beyond the syllabus or do some extra reading to better understand the concepts.
 Not only will it make you more proficient in the topic, but it will also help make your study time a lot more efficient and productive.
 A few weeks before my exams, I often make a detailed timetable and schedule of all the chapters and other necessary sub-topics I plan on revisiting before the exam.
 I divide up the workload and study the syllabus in small chunks each day.
 I often finish revising my content well before exam week begins so that I leave myself enough time for practicing exam-style questions and feeling less anxious, overwhelmed, and panicked about the test.

-Brush up on the basics
+2. Brush up on the basics

 The fear and apprehension we feel before an exam may largely stem from the fact that we simply aren’t well versed with prior concepts that are central to understanding the tested subject matter.
 Unfortunately, procrastination often exacerbates this problem.
 It’s important to accept the fact that you have forgotten something before moving on with the rest of the curriculum or syllabus.
 If you were to solve word problems in math, you would first need to familiarize yourself with all of the techniques before you finally go on to applying them during your exam.